Get Started with OpenClaw

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-2. Install Node.js LTS + Git
+2. Install Node.js LTS and Git

 brew install node git